[ Lymph Notes home ] [ Click to read 'A Special Lady' by Ann ]

 After a session on the pump is finished there are still two more step to be completed:

-First: Remove the pump garment and then perform a brief M-L-D session on yourself by working from the end of the treated limb upward toward the terminus to help the released fluid return to the cardiovascular system.
+First: Remove the pump garment and perform a brief M-L-D session on yourself by working from the end of the treated limb upward toward the terminus to help the released fluid return to the cardiovascular system.

 Second: Put on a compression garment.
 If you use the pump in the evening, put on your night compression garment.
-If you use the pump during the day, put on the knit compression that you wear when you are active.
+If you use the pump during the day, put on the knit compression garment that you wear when you are active.

 There are currently two types of pumps that are widely accepted for the treatment of lymphedema.
 A major difference in these types of pumps is the way in which the preparatory phase is managed.